Laczen/zephyrmodules/sfcb/README.md

 ## Compress

+__REMARK: Compression is done while the sfcb filesystem is locked, see below.__

 Whenever a new sector is started a compression routine is called to copy data from the start of the filesystem to the end.
 A typical application might be to keep at least one id-value pair (the newest), this is similar to nvs.
 This